grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 -  `-nvi` option: when compiled with the C++ backend, does not add the 'virtual' keyword. **This option can be especially useful in embedded devices context**
 -  `-mapp` option: simpler/faster versions of 'floor/ceil/fmod/remainder' functions (experimental)

 Manually testing each of them and their combination is out of reach.
-So several tools have been developed to automatize that process and help search the configuration space to discover the best set of compilation options:
+So several tools have been developed to automatize that process and help search the configuration space to discover the best set of compilation options (be sure to run `make benchmark && sudo make devinstall` in Faust toplevel to install the benchmark tools):

 ### faustbench